CuriouzK0d3r/cli-novel-writer/GUI_FEATURES.md

 - All content is stored as Markdown files
 - Project settings are saved in `writers.config.json`
 - Statistics are calculated in real-time from file content
+- Advanced editor maintains undo/redo history
+- Auto-save functionality preserves work automatically
 - No external database required

 ### Performance
 - Optimized for projects with hundreds of files
 - Real-time statistics calculation
 - Efficient file watching and updates
+- Advanced editor with vim-inspired navigation for speed
-- Memory-friendly text editor
+- Memory-friendly text editor with efficient undo/redo
+- Distraction-free mode for focused writing sessions

 ## 🆕 What's New

 This comprehensive GUI includes all the functionality of the CLI tool plus:
 - Visual project management
 - Real-time statistics dashboard
-- Integrated editing environment
+- Advanced integrated editing environment with vim-inspired keybindings
+- Dual-mode editor (navigation and insert modes)
+- Professional editing features (find/replace, go-to-line, word count)
+- Distraction-free writing mode
 - Export functionality
 - Project settings management
 - File organization tools
+- Comprehensive keyboard shortcuts for efficient writing

 The GUI complements the existing CLI commands - you can use both interfaces with the same project files.